Vous vs. Tu: An In-depth Guide to Avoiding French Social Awkwardness

-Just about every sentence you form takes into account formality, respect and familiarity.
+Just about every sentence you form in French takes into account formality, respect and familiarity.

 In other words, you’re constantly making that choice between vous and tu (the formal and informal “you,” respectively).